jwahidin/BootCamp2019Apr/mcm_app_placement.md

   - Placement Binding: Bind the Policy to the current instance.

-We put all of this in a yaml file: gbapp_demo.yaml
+We put all of this in a yaml file: gbapp_demo.yaml This yaml file should be in your local git repository.

+Open the MCM GUI (ICP Main Menu, select MCM), then select the cluster.
+Note down all the labels for both clusters, you will use the label to place the application.

-Open the yaml file, and notice the placement policy and placement binding.
+Open the gbapp_demo.yaml file, and notice the placement policy and placement binding.

+Please modify the label to the label of your environment, select the hub controller cluster.

 ## Deploy the yaml file.